 I can tell you from experience, it’s a leap well worth taking.

-Start today by signing up for Dirty Girl Membership and I’ll be right by your side as you take your leap.
+Start today by signing up for our weekly Plant Fueled Meal Plans and I’ll be right by your side as you take your leap.

 Today’s recipe is full of flavor and better than any restaurant Chana Masala that I’ve ever had!

 - 1/2 cup red onion 65g, finely diced

 - 2 heaping teaspoons peeled and chopped ginger

 - 2 tomatoes about 2 full cups / 350g, chopped